pythonarcade/arcade/CONTRIBUTING.md

 ### Testing Code Changes

 First, run `mypy` and `flake8` from inside the arcade folder.
-If these report any issues, you should fix them.
+You should fix any issues they report.

 Then run the framework's automated tests with the following command: